This tutorial gives you an overview and talks about the fundamentals of the BizTalk Server.

-- It easy to update the information in BizTalk server and its maintenance is a simple task.
+- It easy to update the information in the BizTalk server and its maintenance is a simple task.

-- BizTalk server can effectively manage the negative scenarios.
+- BizTalk Server can effectively manage the negative scenarios.
 For example- If any service is down, a user can set the retry mechanism.

 - BizTalk works like a hub in business that allows the transactions and information to be interchanged between the different systems, so they are able to interact with each other by using a common language.

-- BizTalk server can effectively establish a connection between LOB- Line of Business by using the BizTalk LOB Adapter.
+- BizTalk Server can effectively establish a connection between LOB- Line of Business by using the BizTalk LOB Adapter.
 This adapter allows information to flow across the boundaries.